AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 chart.layout().type("fixed");
 ```

 When the layout is forced, nodes are arranged automatically.
-The fixed layout allows organizing them manually: use the `x` and `y` [data](#data) fields:
+The fixed layout allows you to manually set the coordinates of each node - use the `x` and `y` [data](#data) fields:

 ```
 // create data